raevindunson/tech-blog-mvc/README.md

 # Tech Blog MVC

-Welcome to the blog!
+## Welcome to the blog!

+### NPM Packages
-This application uses Handlebars, Sequelize, and express.
+This application uses Handlebars, MySQL2, Sequelize, express, dotenv, and bcrypt.

+### Assistance
 Received some help from:
 https://github.com/priyaravi23/mvc-tech-blog
 and https://github.com/kpehl/mvc-tech-blog